eduardlio/learn-js-through-web/readme.md

 This couldn't hurt a fly,
-let alone a bee.
+let alone a BEE.

 Look at what has happened

-to bees who have never been asked,
+to BEES who have never BEEn asked,
 "Smoking or non?"